thioden/cg_gen_cli/README.md

 **To run**
 - Rename creds.ini -> credentials.ini
-- replace the credentials with your own
+- Edit the file and replace the credentials with your own

 type:
 ```python gc_gen_cli.py```